 Let’s cut to the chase: Your mastermind group has been active for a few months and everyone is getting along fine.
 Then all of a sudden, people stop showing up on time.
 Or they’re not prepared.
 Or their creativity is blocked and the group brainstorming stinks.
 Or they say they have nothing to talk about in their Hot Seat.

 It’s simple.
 Mastermind groups ask people to grow and change.
 People want to grow and change…or at least they say they want to.

 But when the rubber hits the road and you ask people to not only set goals but to be held accountable for completing those goals, things fall apart.

 Fear raises its ugly head and people in a mastermind group stop working efficiently together.
 You’ve heard the litany of fears:

 First, tell your members that fear is likely to come up in a month or two so that they’re prepared for it.
 Find out from them what are their common fears around change, growth, and learning curves.
 Ask them to keep a journal of their thoughts and feelings so that they can identify when fear arrives — and deal with it — before it grabs a hold and won’t let go.

 Second, ask the mastermind group to support each other knowing that this sluggish time will happen to nearly everyone in the group.
 Create space in your meetings for people to talk about their fears and the way they self-sabotage themselves.
-Brainstorm with each other to find ways of dealing with the problem.
+Brainstorm with each other to discover ways of dealing with the problem.

 Finally, keep holding each other accountable to take action.
 You might need to ratchet back the action items into smaller steps, making them less daunting and more do-able.
 But don’t allow people to stop taking action and wallow in fear.

 If you are prepared in advance for this to happen, you will help your mastermind group tough it out during these small crises.
 After all, that’s why they are in your mastermind group: for support, brainstorming and accountability!